AdventureWorks sample databases

 Select Add and then choose the

 .bakfile you recently moved to the backup location.
-If you moved your file to this location but you're not able to see it in the wizard, this typically indicates a permissions issue - SQL Server or the user signed into SQL Server does not have permission to this file in this folder.
+If you moved your file to this location but you're not able to see it in the wizard, this typically indicates a permissions issue - SQL Server or the user signed into SQL Server doesn't have permission to this file in this folder.

 Select OK to confirm your database backup selection and close the Select backup devices window.